bricaud/personal-blog/_posts/2017-09-13-janusgraph-running-on-aws-with-dynamodb.md

 storage.dynamodb.client.signing-region=us-west-2
 ```

-with your region.
+Put your region instead.
 You may do it with the nano editor

 ```
 nano conf/dynamodb.properties